Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Experiments

 \subsection{Experimental Setup and Hardware}

-We conducted our experiments on a high-performance cluster with 2.6Ghz GPUs with 56 threads and 64 RAM per node, as well as NVIDIA RTX 4090 GPUs.
+We conducted our development and experiments on a high-performance cluster with 2.6Ghz CPUs with 56 threads and 64 RAM per node, as well as NVIDIA RTX 4090 GPUs.
 The algorithms are implemented in Python 3, we use PyTorch to construct neural network architectures \citep{pytorch}.
-The average training time is between 2 hours for VAC on the small Maze environment and 24 hours for DNC (SA) on the Joint Replenishment environment.
+The training times per algorithm are between 2 hours for VAC on the small Maze environment and 24 hours for DNC (SA) on the Joint Replenishment environment.